 Why Email is the Best Discussion Platform

-Email is the asynchronous platform where decisions can be announced, questions can be asked no matter who is online, and there can be an open, infinite public record of discussions and questions which can be freely searched by anybody (public mailing list software typically preserves all the messages and they can be viewed online).
+Historically, and still to this day, many free and open source software projects (Debian, git, the Linux kernel, etc) use a combination of email and IRC for their communications.
+Email is the asynchronous platform where decisions can be announced, questions can be asked no matter who is online, and there can be an open, public record of discussions and questions which can be freely searched by anybody by consulting the published archives of that mailing list, and IRC is the synchronous, ephemeral platform where developers and users can go to hash out quick discussions, get answers to their support questions quickly, and generally hang out like one would in a Slack or Mattermost channel.

-When using services such as Slack and others which use analytics, users have to be conscious that they are effectively being monitored by that software all the time and it’s entirely possible for platforms like Discord and Slack to be sharing the information they collect with third party companies who then go on to sell it (if they don’t already sell it themselves).
+Not to mention that services which use analytics, such as Discord, are monitoring their users all the time.
+It’s entirely possible for platforms like Discord and Slack to be sharing the information they collect with third party companies who then go on to sell it (if they don’t already sell it themselves).

 Regarding things like bolding and italicizing, people make do just fine using

-*bolds*.
+*bold*.
 There’s even